Resource

 By default, any Resources you define will be satisfied by starting a containerized version on your Rack.
 This allows you to get up and running as quickly as possible and provides a low-cost solution and more effective usage of your Rack.

-Resource Overlays provide you with a simple and effective way to maintain the cheaper and efficient containerized Resources on the environments you wish, while easily switching them out for the cloud-provider managed services on those environments that require them.
+Resource Overlays provide you with a simple and effective way to maintain the cheaper and efficient containerized Resources on the environments you wish, while switching them out for the cloud-provider managed services on those environments that require them.

 If you wish to replace any of those containerized Resources on a Rack, to stop them being initiated, you can manually set a matching environment variable on your App.
 The corresponding Resource will then not be started by Convox on that Rack.